rccvpaaron/asrcc-brown-act/README.md

   - Added formula "=SUM(B3-C3)" to C8

 ## 02. Creating the Datawrapper Charts
-### Number of online agendas vs. regularly-scheduled meetings for ASRCC, 2025-2026
+### Number of online agendas posted vs. total meetings held for ASRCC, 2025-2026
 1. Upload Data
 - Copied A1:D2 from the data table in Calculations sheet of Meeting Tracking - ASRCC 2025-2026
 - Pasted A1:D2 from the data table in Calculations sheet of Meeting Tracking - ASRCC 2025-2026 into Copy & Paste Data Table field in Upload Data section of a New Chart